 After the brief photo op, we hailed a cab and headed to the China National Academy of Fine Arts (中國美術學院).
 The ride took about thirty minutes but with the new subway line being built, I’m sure getting to the school would be a lot easier in the future.
-I had taken a class on modern Chinese art during my last quarter at UCLA and learned about the school.
-Fascinated by its history (it was started in 1928), I did some online searching and saw that the new campus had lots of amazing architectural pieces.
+Anna had taken a class on modern Chinese art during her last quarter at UCLA and learned about the school.
+Fascinated by its history (it was started in 1928), she did some online searching and saw that the new campus had lots of amazing architectural pieces.
 This simple reason was what spurred the entire trip to Hangzhou.
 The place did not disappoint—featuring a vast array of east-meets-west architectural styles and peaceful walkways and ponds, the school truly represents its identity as the place where traditional and modern China converge.

 *Tip: In Asia, the south gate of a school campus is usually the one that is open to the public.
-Don’t be like me and end up at the north gate…and then having to walk around the whole campus to get to the other side.
+Don’t be like us and end up at the north gate…and then having to walk around the whole campus to get to the other side.

 *Tip: The “10 Sites of West Lake” were named during Emperor Qianlong’s reign and if you have more time, its a great way to get in all the scenery West Lake has to offer.

 Our next stop was Xitang, and so we headed to the Hangzhou East Railway Station for a high-speed train to Jiashan Station.
 From there, we took a bus (K222) to Xitang.
 Xitang is another one of the famed water towns in the Lower Yangtze region.